BallisticTorch/bryanpcoleman.com/content/about.md

 url: /about/
 ---

 Where does one begin when attempting to talk about themselves?
 Does one start with an origin story?
 Perhaps a journey of discovery?
 How about a story of overcoming adversity to reach one success or another?
-While those stories do exist in my life, I feel those would be too personal to share with someone.
-After all, we just met!
+While those stories do exist, and I wouldn't be who I am today without them, I'm not wholly comfortable sharing those.
+After all, we did just meet!

-Maybe later, when we've had a chance to get to know one another I can share these personal anecdotes with you.
-By the way, this is me hanging out in my home office, in front of my messy desk.

-* * *
+Here's a snippet nonetheless of what got me where I am today.

 To cover the basics, I am a disabled veteran of the United States Coast Guard - Sempur Paratus!
 I injured my back during a training session and for the last 18-plus years, I've been battling disc degenerative disease, scoliosis, and extreme levels of pain.

-Although my military career was short lived, my injury has afforded me an opportunity to pursue my passion - information technology.
+Although my military career was short lived, my injury has afforded me an opportunity to pursue my passion - computers and software, also known as, information technology.

-* * *

 I graduated in 2011 from Kaplan University with a Bachelor of Science degree in Information Technology, concentrating on Network Administration.